Mogli12/AIVehicleExtension/README.md

 - Left alt. + 6: Swap side

 #### Testing
+**It would be greate if everybody would retest the issues she/he created and close issues that are resolved.
+Thanks!**

 ## Motivation
 I do not like maps with rectangular fields.
 But driving a combine harvester plus the tractor with trailer is a bit tedious in SP mode.